Piazza S. Marco was also called Piazza di Venezia, as St. Mark and Venice

 Museo di Palazzo Venezia: (left) Wooden coat of arms of Pope Paul II from the ceiling of a hall; (left) Tiberio Titi - Portrait of the children of Virginio Orsini, Duke of Bracciano - Coll.
 Frascara (1931)

 In 1929 the palace became the office of Benito Mussolini, the then Prime Minister.
 Today it houses a museum of miscellanea and temporary exhibitions.
 Some of the works of art on display were gifts made to Mussolini for the embellishment of his office (he lived at Villa Torlonia).
-Other works of art come from palaces which were demolished e.g. Palazzo Altoviti.
+Other works of art come from buildings/monuments which were demolished e.g. Palazzo Altoviti and an altar at S. Maria Maggiore.

 (left) Fašade; (right) fountain in one of the two courtyards

 The southern side of Palazzo Doria Pamphilj was completed in 1743 by Paolo Amelj and it is one of the last additions to Baroque Rome.
-The palace has two other (more imposing) fašades: one next to S. Maria in Via Lata and another one opposite Collegio Romano.
+The palace has two other (more imposing) fašades: one in Via del Corso and another one opposite Collegio Romano.
 The Doria Pamphilj did not live on this side of the palace which housed flats for rent.
 This explains why the fašade is so crowded with windows and why there are not as many flying doves (the Pamphilj's heraldic symbol) as on the other fašades.

 (left/centre) Details of the building; (right) a "madonnella"